b4nt0/gmail-fast-reader/README.md

   The user must specify their own OpenAI key for the add-on's OpenAI analysis backend to work.

+- Time zome

+  The user's time zone.
+The time zone will be used to determine the best time to trigger time-based tasks.

 ## Algorithm

 Gmail Fast Reader will take every email and run them through an OpenAI's